Helping people using horticultural therapy

 Senior Tutor

-Jo and her partner set up a company in 1995, specialising in the renovation of period properties.
+Jo set up a company in 1995, specialising in the renovation of period properties.
 Spending most of her working day inside in dusty environments, she began to develop a love of horticulture and spending time in her garden.
 In 2014, Jo was invited to help out with sessions at HGP, and then became a regular volunteer and tutor.

-She completed Thrive’s “Introduction to Social and Therapeutic Horticulture practice” course at The Martineau Gardens in Birmingham in January 2015.
 Since moving to our new base at Headway House in Credenhill, Jo has become Senior Tutor.
-She will help develop the garden with the rest of the team, and expand HGP’s work on horticultural therapy outcomes.
-Jo also has a new role as the charity’s social media coordinator.
+She is also helping to develop the garden with the rest of the team, and expand HGP’s work on horticultural therapy outcomes.
+Jo is also the charity’s social media coordinator.

 Ursula Ashworth,